Augustus FitzGeorge

 Colonel Sir Augustus Charles Frederick FitzGeorge, KCVO, CB (12 June 1847 – 30 October 1933) was a British Army officer and a relative of the British royal family.
 FitzGeorge was born in 1847 to Prince George, Duke of Cambridge, and his wife Sarah Fairbrother.
-His parents' marriage contravened the Royal Marriages Act 1772 and not officially recognized, thus FitzGeorge was ineligible to inherit the Dukedom of Cambridge.
+His parents' marriage contravened the Royal Marriages Act 1772 and therefore invalid, thus FitzGeorge was ineligible to inherit the Dukedom of Cambridge.

 FitzGeorge graduated from the Royal Military College, Sandhurst, in 1864, and served as an officer in the British Army until his retirement in 1900.
 He served as an aide-de-camp, accompanied Albert Edward, Prince of Wales (later King Edward VII) during his visit to India (1875–1876), and served as private secretary and equerry to his father, who was the Commander-in-Chief of the Forces.
 In his later years, FitzGeorge served as the chairman of the Cobalt Townsite Silver Mining Company and the Casey Cobalt Mining Company, and as president of the National Health League.

 Early life and family

 FitzGeorge was born on 12 June 1847 at 31 Queen's Gate, South Kensington, London.
-He was the third and youngest son of Prince George, Duke of Cambridge, and his wife, Sarah Fairbrother.
+He was the third and youngest son of Prince George, Duke of Cambridge, a member of the British royal family, by Sarah Fairbrother.
 FitzGeorge's two older brothers were George FitzGeorge and Adolphus FitzGeorge.

-Because his parents' marriage contravened the Royal Marriages Act 1772 and not officially recognized, FitzGeorge and his brothers were ineligible to inherit the Dukedom of Cambridge from their father.
+His parents had gone through a form of marriage several months before his birth, at St John Clerkenwell, London, on 8 January 1847.
+However Prince George had not sought and received Queen Victoria's consent to the marriage.
+Without the Queen's consent, the wedding ceremony was in contravention of the 1772 Royal Marriages Act, rendering the marriage void.
+This meant the Duke's wife was not titled Duchess of Cambridge or accorded the style Her Royal Highness, while Augustus was, like his older brothers, illegitimate and ineligible to inherit the Dukedom of Cambridge from his father.
 Through his father, FitzGeorge was a male-line grandson of Prince Adolphus, Duke of Cambridge, and great-grandson of King George III.
 As a descendant of George III, he was a first cousin once-removed of Queen Victoria and a first cousin of Queen Mary, who was the daughter of his paternal aunt, Princess Mary Adelaide of Cambridge.

 The three sons were raised by their mother at a house at 6 Queen Street in Mayfair, while their father lived nearby at his official residence, Gloucester House at Piccadilly and Park Lane.
 FitzGeorge received his early education at private schools in England and Brussels.